flowchart LR

 | Health & safety | Identifies hazards and required protective measures |

-| HR planning | Provides the units that the workforce plan is built from |
+| HR planning | Provides the units the workforce plan is built from |

-| Legal compliance | Defines bona fide occupational qualifications, supports defence against discrimination claims |
+| Legal compliance | Defines bona fide occupational qualifications; supports defence against discrimination claims |

-5.3 Job Design
+6.4 C · Job Design

 | Approach | What it does | Trade-off |